-Join Peggy Fisher for an in-depth discussion in this video Debugging logic and syntax errors, part of Up and Running with Java.
+Join Peggy Fisher for an in-depth discussion in this video Debugging logic and syntax errors, part of Learning Java.

 - In programming, there are two main types of errors…that we will review, syntax errors and logic errors.…A syntax error occurs when we make a mistake in our coding,…such as forgetting a semicolon…to indicate the end of a statement.…A logic error is harder to find.…This occurs when we have all the correct syntax…but we coded a portion of the program with an error,…such as maybe, divide by zero.…This program has several syntax and logic errors.…Let's fix them.…As you can see on line 22, there's a red underscore.…

 If I put my mouse over the exclamation point…in the left-hand column, it says it's expecting a semicolon.…These are good hints.…I see, I forgot the semicolon here.…Once I put that in there, the red line will go away.…The next error, let's go ahead and see what that is.…When I mouse over it, it gives me a message.…It says incompatible types possible lossy conversion…from double to int.…We mentioned this when we talked about data conversions…using implicit and explicit conversion.…

 I cannot do a narrowing conversion where my value…